The House Of Wessex

-He married Edith, the daughter of Earl Godwine, whom he found all powerful on his accession to the throne.
+He married Edith of Wessex, the daughter of Godwine, Earl of Wessex, whom he found all powerful on his accession to the throne.
 He was said to have secretly detested Godwine for his part in the murder of his brother Alfred.
 The new King was extremely pious and devout and had longings for a monastic life.

 Edward's sister, Goda, was the wife of a powerful Norman nobleman, Eustace, Count of Boulogne, who visited his brother-in-law in England.
 While staying at Dover, Eustace and his retainers greatly offended the citizens of the town by taking free lodgings.
 A scuffle developed, in which an Englishman was wounded, he, acting in self defence, killed one of the Normans.
 His house was promptly surrounded by Eustace and his men and the Saxon was murdered along with several other inhabitants of the town.
 The men of Dover then drove the Norman intruders out of the town.